Easing the Shift From Elementary to Middle School

 - Accompany your child on virtual campus tours and orientations offered to parents and incoming students.
 The better you understand the school layout and rules, the more you can help your child.

 - Take advantage of summer programs — academic or recreational — offered at the new school for incoming students.
 Your child will get the feel for the campus in a much more relaxed atmosphere.

-- Check out GRPS’ student handbook, available here on the Parent University website.
+- Check out GRPS’ student handbook, otherwise known as the Scholar Resource & Responsibility Guide, available here on the Parent University website.
 Review rules and requirements — especially the school’s code of conduct, which describes consequences for violations of the most important rules.
 Ask the school staff questions about anything that’s unclear.

 - Consider getting your child has an easy-to-read watch so they can quickly see if they need to hurry to be on time to class.

 Another area of worry for students moving to middle school is the social scene.
 Will I see anyone I know?
 Will it be hard to make friends?
 Will I have to eat lunch alone?
 Are the older kids bullies?

 Your child is moving from the top of the elementary school heap to the bottom rung of the middle school social ladder.
 She may have heard that the older students tease or bully the younger ones.
 She knows for sure that she and her best friends are unlikely to be in every single class together, and, even worse, there may be classes where she doesn’t know anyone at all on the first day.
 And if your child with learning or attention problems struggles to make friends anyway, then this all adds up to a potential social nightmare.